xzigraz/bhe-code-exercise/README.md

 existing functions/methods or anything else that might showcase your ability provided the following requirements are satisfied.

-Stub code has been provided in Go, C#, and Javascript.
-Please choose from one of the provided language stubs that is most appropriate based on your own skill set and the position you are applying for.
+You must author your work in either Go, JavaScript/TypeScript, or C# - all other language submissions will be rejected.
+Stub code has been provided so please choose from one of the provided language stubs that is most appropriate based on your own skill set and the position you are applying for.

 ### Requirements